 Our findings will not grant you a patent.
 The granting of patent protection remains the responsibility of the national or regional offices where you enter the national phase.

-ePCT is our preferred method for filing a request for preliminary examination and responding to provisional reports (including amendments).
+You can file a request for preliminary examination and respond to provisional reports (including amendments) through ePCT.

 See PCT fees.